wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

 ## Open-Source History

-The word "kubernetes" is the <a target="_blank" href="https://en.wiktionary.org/wiki/%CE%BA%CF%85%CE%B2%CE%B5%CF%81%CE%BD%CE%AE%CF%84%CE%B7%CF%82">ancient Greek word</a> (based on "to steer") for people who pilot cargo ships –- "helmsman" or "pilot" in English.<a target="_blank" href="https://www.linkedin.com/pulse/kubernetes-honorable-captain-bridge-gaurav-jain/">*</a> That's why Docker/Kubernetes experts are called <a target="_blank" href="https://www.docker.com/community/captains">"captains"</a>, and why associated products have nautical themes, such as <a target="_blank" href="https://wilsonmar.github.io/helm/">Helm</a> (the package manager for Kubernetes).
+The word "kubernetes" is the <a target="_blank" href="https://en.wiktionary.org/wiki/%CE%BA%CF%85%CE%B2%CE%B5%CF%81%CE%BD%CE%AE%CF%84%CE%B7%CF%82">ancient Greek word</a> (based on "to steer") for people who pilot cargo ships –- "helmsman" or "pilot" in English.
+That's why Docker/Kubernetes experts are called <a target="_blank" href="https://www.docker.com/community/captains">"captains"</a>, and why associated products have nautical themes, such as <a target="_blank" href="https://wilsonmar.github.io/helm/">Helm</a> (the package manager for Kubernetes).

 Kubernetes is often abbreviated as <strong>k8s</strong> (pronounced "kate"), with 8 replacing the number of characters between k and s.
 Thus, <a target="_blank" href="https://k8s.io/">https://k8s.io</a> redirects you to the <strong>home page for Kubernetes software</strong>: